zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 ### Activity Log

-This section shows all the activities, such as creating environments, changing Technical contact and deploying apps, which have taken place in this environment.
+This section shows all the activities which have taken place in this environment, for example, creating environments, changing the Technical Contact, or deploying apps.
 You can sort the activities in either descending or ascending date and time order.

 {{< figure src="/attachments/deployment/private-cloud/private-cloud-deploy/image20.png" class="no-border" >}}